-Portuguese is the sole official language of nine countries spanning four continents.
+Portuguese is the sole official language of seven countries spanning three continents.
 These include: Angola, Brazil, Cape Verde, Guinea-Bissau, Mozambique, Portugal, and São Tomé and Príncipe.
 In addition, Portuguese enjoys co-official language status in East Timor, Equatorial Guinea, and Macau.
-Moreover, Portuguese is the fifth most common language spoken on the internet.
+It is the sixth most spoken language worldwide and the fifth most spoken on the internet.

-Among the countries where Portuguese is an official language, Brazil, of course, stands out as a formidable emerging 21st-century economic power.
+Among the countries where Portuguese is an official language, Brazil stands out as a formidable emerging 21st-century economic power.
 With a population of more than 190 million people, it is one of the 10 largest markets in the world.

 Portuguese is an outstanding supplement to any student's education and, for those already fluent in Spanish, represents the chance to take a fast-paced course sequence and be fluent more quickly in multiple languages.

 At Washington University, Portuguese classes are marked by the same joyful, positive environment characteristic of many Lusophone cultures.
-Outside the classroom, students can improve their fluency at Mesa Lusófona, a conversation table, as well as at Lusophone Movie Nights, in addition to choosing from study abroad programs affiliated with the university, either for the summer or for an entire semester.
+Outside the classroom, students can improve their fluency at cultural events and Lusophone Movie Nights, in addition to choosing from study abroad programs affiliated with the university, either for the summer or for an entire semester.